Wiggins, Stone County, Mississippi: Pine Hill

 After the 1910 fire and until the 1960s, the center of commerce for Wiggins developed on both sides of Pine Avenue, that sloped downhill and eastward, perpendicular to U.S. Route 49 and Railroad Street (First Street), over a distance of one city block.
 Small shops were built mainly of brick and were mostly contiguous to each other.
 Over the years, the shops were occupied by numerous businesses that included drug stores, law offices, a grocery store, a shoe store, a dry cleaners, 5 & dime stores, auto supply store, barber shops, cafes, a movie theater, dry goods outlet, feed & seed outlet, an army surplus store, beauty salons, clothing stores, gift shops, County Library, and U.S. Post Office.
 In more recent years, the shops have served as real estate offices, CPA & tax preparer outlets, an antique store, newspaper office, ice cream shop, art & frame shop, food outlets, and stationery shop.

 In the late 1960s, U.S. Route 49 bypassed the downtown area, and many businesses moved from Pine Hill to other locations within Wiggins.
 The old Wiggins High School and Elementary School buildings occupied a city block, situated at the base of Pine Hill.
 When the school buildings were demolished in the 1970s, the school land was dedicated to City use as Blaylock Park.
 In the 1980s, city and county business leaders saw a need for developing a sense of community and tourism by initiating an annual Pine Hill Day, which later became Pine Hill Festival.
 During Pine Hill Day, area residents offered items for sale as arts & crafts, in farmers' markets, and as local cuisine.
 To attract more visitors, other venues such as live music entertainment, competitive foot races, antique vehicle displays, commercial food vendors, and games for kids were added through the years, and the festival became a Spring event.
 In 2014, an estimated 15,000 people attended the 2-day festival.

 Geography

 According to the United States Census Bureau, the city has a total area of 11.3 sqmi, of which, 10.8 sqmi of it is land and 0.5 sqmi of it (4.53%) is water.
 The entrance to Flint Creek Water Park is located in the city, off Highway 29.

+Climate

+Wiggins has a humid subtropical climate (Köppen: Cfa) with long, hot summers and short, mild winters.